-Overall materiality €205,000 How we determined it 5% of a 3-year average profit before tax Rationale for the materiality benchmark applied We chose a 3-year average profit before tax as reflected in the Profit and Loss Accounts of 2018 to 2020 as the benchmark because, in our view, profit is a key financial statement metric used in assessing the performance of the company.
-We have applied a 3-year average to reflect the fluctuations in results in recent years.
-We selected 5% based on our professional judgement, noting that it is also within the range of commonly accepted profit-related benchmarks.
+Overall materiality €313,000 How we determined it approximately 5% of a 3-year average profit before tax Rationale for the materiality benchmark applied We chose profit before tax as the benchmark because, in our view, profit is a key financial statement metric used in assessing the performance of the company.
+We have applied a 3-year average profit before tax as reflected in the Profit and loss account of 2019 to 2021 to reflect the fluctuations in results in recent years.
+We selected 5% based on our professional judgement, noting that it is also within the range of commonly accepted profit-related thresholds.

-We agreed with the Board of Directors that we would report to them misstatements identified during our audit above €20,500 as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.
+We agreed with the Board of Directors that we would report to them misstatements identified during our audit above €31,300 as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.